jacksalici/jacksalici.com/content/projects/emojipoll.md

 [emojipoll.jacksalici.com](https://emojipoll.jacksalici.com)

-Create a poll using random emoji.
+__EmojiPoll__ is a tool for creating polls using random emoji.
 Just fill the entries, copy the poll text and paste it on your favorite reaction-featured instant-messaging app.

 Created using Vue.js.